DirectoryTree/ImapEngine.com/src/app/page.md

 {% quick-link title="Real Time Monitoring" icon="theming" href="/docs/usage/monitoring" description="Monitor your mailbox in real-time for new messages." /%}

 {% /quick-links %}

-ImapEngine provides a simple, fluent API for managing IMAP mailboxes in PHP without requiring the PHP IMAP extension.
-It's perfect for applications that need to interact with email servers but can't or don't want to use the PHP IMAP extension.

 ---